jetbrains-academy/gateway-to-pandas/Pandas/Data exploration/Sorting data/task.md

                   })

 df.sort_values(by=['numeric'])  # sort by 'numeric' column
-df.sort_values(by=['numeric', 'object'], ascending=False)  # sort descending firstly by 'numeric' then by 'object' columns
+df.sort_values(by=['numeric', 'object'], ascending=False)  # sort descending, firstly by 'numeric' then by 'object' columns
 ```

 ## Task

-Sort people in the dataframe by the surname in the descending order.
+Sort the people in the DataFrame by the surname in descending order.
 People with the same surname should be sorted according to their age.